sls1005/FundamentalBrowser/README.md

 To make the search button usable, the 'Search URL' must be set.
 The search button is not the same as the 'Load' button, which loads a page of a given URL but will not do search, while the search button will not load a URL but... search for it.
 Such strict distinguishment between tasks is supposed to be helpful to prevent accidental URL loading and to allow the user to search for a domain-name-like or URL-like string.

-As a desirable side effect, this browser will not automatically try to search for a URL when the scheme isn't HTTP/HTTPS, unless explicitly asked by the user (by clicking the "search" button).
+As a desirable side effect, this browser will not automatically try to search for a string that looks like a URL/URI, unless explicitly asked by the user (by clicking the "search" button).
 When you use the "load" button, you will either successfully load a URL or fail to load it (if the website does not exist or the scheme is forbidden), but not search for it (unless you confirm to do so).
-And you are generally allowed to directly load `data:` or `view-source:` URIs, as long as you write them correctly.
+And you are generally allowed to directly load `data:` or `view-source:` URIs (but only manually), as long as you write them correctly.

 #### Console and REPL